Basilica of the Omni-mediatress of All Glories: Architecture and specifications

-Pope John Paul II and other pilgrims
+– the interior surface area is 1144 m².

+– the maximum capacity of the basilica is up to 5,000 people.

+Pilgrimages.
+Basilica today

 Since the time of the beatifications of Fr.
-Maximilian Kolbe (1971), many important guests visited Niepokalanów and the local basilica.
+Maximilian Kolbe (1971), many important guests and pilgrims from all over the world visited Niepokalanów and the local basilica.
 There were bishops, cardinals and high rank politic officials among them.
-Cardinal Stefan Wyszynski, Primate of Poland, who visited Niepokalanów several times, said once: "Before the war Niepokalanów grew far and wide.
-After the war the hard times came, and then the Franciscans, unable to keep up their common job, did the wisest thing they could - they built a church."
+Cardinal Stefan Wyszynski, Primate of Poland, who visited Niepokalanów several times, said once: Before the war Niepokalanów grew far and wide.
+After the war the hard times came, and then the Franciscans, unable to keep up their common job, did the wisest thing they could – they built a church.

 On 18 June 1983, during the 2nd Pastoral Visit in Poland, Pope John Paul II visited the basilica and the monastery in Niepokalanów.
 In the basilica he met the representatives of religious orders to which he gave a speech.
 Then, during the Holy Mass at the field altar he preached a sermon to over 300,000 people.
 The visit of the pope increased the number of pilgrims coming to Niepokalanów.
 Many people wanted to visit the place, sacred by activity of St. Maximilian, and to pray in the local basilica.